Gerodote/CHI-academy_cpp/README.md

 # CHI-academy_cpp

-It is code that i made during pre-intern course of C++ in an academy of CHI company.
+It's a code I made during pre-intern course of C++ in an academy of CHI company.
 There was 5 labs.
 If you are lurking for a useful code, you can try check 5th lab or 4th. those aren't that bad, actually.